HasanNahiyanNobel/Learning-Django/Learning Log.md

 ## 11. Pagination
 1. Added basic pagination where each page has 2 posts.
 1. Added buttons to navigate between pages.
+1. Now posts by a specific user can be viewed.